gihrig/rust-web-app/crates/libs/lib-web/docs/mod.md

 ## Overview

-The log module provides structured request logging functionality for the web application.
-This module serves as the centralized logging component that captures comprehensive request/response metadata, timing information, error details, and user context for monitoring, debugging, and analytics purposes.
+The log module provides structured request logging capabilities for the web application.
+This module serves as the central logging mechanism for HTTP requests, capturing comprehensive request and response metadata including timing information, user context, RPC details, and error information for observability and debugging purposes.

-The module implements a standardized logging approach through the `log_request` function, which processes HTTP requests, RPC calls, authentication context, and error information to generate structured log entries.
-These log entries follow a consistent format that includes timing metrics, user identification, request details, and error information when applicable.
+The module implements a unified logging interface through the `log_request` function that processes incoming request data from various middleware layers.
+This function creates structured log entries that include request identifiers, timing metrics, user context, HTTP details, RPC method information, and error data, providing a complete audit trail for each request processed by the application.

-Key responsibilities include collecting request timing data, extracting user and authentication context, capturing HTTP request metadata, processing RPC-specific information, handling error details with appropriate serialization, and generating structured JSON log entries for downstream processing.
-The module integrates seamlessly with the application's middleware stack to provide comprehensive observability.
+Key responsibilities include aggregating request metadata from multiple sources, calculating precise timing metrics, formatting structured log entries, preparing data for external logging systems, and maintaining consistent logging format across all request types.
+The module integrates seamlessly with the middleware stack to capture request lifecycle information.

 ## API Summary